richardanaya/react-lambda/README.md

 # lambda-site

-An uber minimalistic setup for hosting a website on AWS lambda
+An uber minimalistic setup for hosting a website on a single AWS lambda with express and static files.

 To setup:
 ```bash